cerovina/cerovina.github.io/README.md

 --------------------------------------------------------------------------------------------------------------------------

 The sepals, which are, in most flowers, usually green and smaller with a more protective role, are in this case larger than the petals, as the graph shows.
-They are both large and colourful in irises, attracting and guiding many insects to their pollen.
+Both their sepals and petals are large and colourful in irises, attracting and guiding many insects to their pollen.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------